-We understand the impact a construction project can have on a community and the environment.
-As a result, we believe strongly in sustainable building principles and methods for protecting and caring for the environment to maintain a healthy space for residents to live, work, and play.
-A simple way to achieve this goal is considering incorporating native plants into surrounding spaces of buildings.
+The Mowery team understands the impact a general construction project can have on a community and the environment.
+As a result, we strongly believe in sustainable construction methods that protect the environment and maintain a healthy space for residents to live, work, and play.
+A simple way to achieve this goal is to plant native plants around the structures our team designs and builds.

-To learn more about the native plants in Pennsylvania, check out The Penn State Extension’s list of PA’s most common native plants.
+To learn more about the native plants in Pennsylvania, including their benefits and tips on how to use these plants, check out The Penn State Extension’s Why Use Native Plants? article.

-Drastically removing native plants or introducing new plants to the environment can potentially cause negative impacts on a region’s natural ecosystem.
-Much of PA’s wildlife solely relies on native plants for their diet as well as many insects.
-Dramatic changes in native landscape can decrease an insect population, which impacts birds, which affects other small animals and so on down the line.
+Removing native plants or introducing new plants to the environment can potentially cause negative impacts on a region’s natural ecosystem.
+Much of Pennsylvania’s wildlife, including insects, rely solely on native plants for their diet.
+Drastic changes in native landscape can decrease an insect population, which impacts birds, then other small animals, and so on down the line.

-Learn more about what the DCNR is doing to protect PA’s rare plants.
+Learn more about what the Department of Conservation and Natural Resources is doing to protect Pennsylvania’s rare plants here.

 - Low maintenance